American Eagle's 'good jeans' ads with Sydney Sweeney spark a debate on race and beauty standards

 A snapshot of American Eagle

 The ad blitz comes as the teen retailer, like many merchants, wrestles with sluggish consumer spending and higher costs from tariffs.
-American Eagle reported in late May that total sales were down 5% for its February-April quarter compared to a year earlier.
+American Eagle reported that total sales were down 5% for its February-April quarter compared to a year earlier.

 A day after Sweeney was announced as the company's latest celebrity collaborator, American Eagle's stock closed more than 4% up.
-The company's shares were trading nearly 2% on Wednesday.
+Shares were volatile this week and trading nearly 2% down Wednesday.

 Like many trendy clothing brands, American Eagle has to differentiate itself from other mid-priced chains with a famous face or by saying something edgy, according to Alan Adamson, co-founder of marketing consultancy Metaforce.